QuantumLondon/learning/ibm_certificate/README.md

 - sample exam questions
 - solutions for sample exam

 Solutions are provided in different formats (Jupyter Notebooks, HTML) for your convenience.
 HTML files can be downloaded, and **viewed in your favorite Internet browser**.
-Jupyter Notebooks can be executed using [Qiskit on your local machine](https://qiskit.org/documentation/getting_started.html) or uploaded to [IBM Quantum Lab](https://quantum-computing.ibm.com/lab/) and executed using cloud environment.
+Jupyter Notebooks can be viewed directly in GitHub, but it's also possible to run then using [Qiskit on your local machine](https://qiskit.org/documentation/getting_started.html) or [IBM Quantum Lab](https://quantum-computing.ibm.com/lab/).

 ## Disclaimer